Find answers to frequently asked questions about the M.S. in Data Science program.

 If denied admission to the MSDS Residential program, can I be considered for the part-time MSDS Online program?

 Please indicate on your application if you are interested in the MSDS Online program.
-Occasionally, if we review a very strong candidate but do not have space in the residential program, then we may offer admission to the part-time MSDS Online fall cohort instead.
+Occasionally, if we review a very strong candidate but do not have space in the residential program, then we may offer admission to the part-time MSDS Online program instead.

 If denied admission, can I apply again?